diwenshi61/Barrett_Reduction/README.md

 These files are generated for a bit width of 30 bits for a and the value of 7681 for b.

-The ports should be connected as follows, where the left side denotes the required inputs and the right side the required outputs:
+The ports should be connected as follows, where the left side denotes the required inputs and the right side the outputs:

 1) refers to multiplier_by_100010001000001111.vhd